Do freelancers need errors and omissions insurance?

 How can freelancers protect themselves from tort liability costs?

 Freelancers can protect themselves from the high cost of tort liability by first accepting that they are, in fact, legal business entities – and that they often need proper liability insurance coverage.

-For protection against the cost of professional mistakes, you need Professional Liability (aka Errors & Omissions) Insurance.
-As a contracted employee, you may even be required by your clients to carry this insurance – and offer proof of coverage by presenting a Certificate of Liability Insurance.
-(To learn more about this product, read the post, “What Is a Certificate of Liability Insurance?”)
+For protection against the cost of professional mistakes, you need errors and omissions (aka professional liability) insurance.
+As a contracted employee, you may even be required by your clients to carry this insurance – and offer proof of coverage by presenting a certificate of liability insurance.

-As an added bonus, carrying Errors & Omissions Insurance can help an independent contractor grow her business.
+As an added bonus, carrying errors and omissions insurance can help an independent contractor grow her business.
 When you have more protection, you’re able to take on bigger and more complicated projects (even if those high-paying projects involve a bridezilla looking for a lawsuit).